davemarquess/Banana-Budget/README.md

 # Banana Budget

-Banana Budget is a tool that helps Bob calculate his banana budget.
+Banana Budget is a tool that helps Bob calculate his banana budget

 ![](images/Home.png)

 ## Installation

-**1.** Clone or Download the repository.
+**1.** Clone or Download the repository
 ```
 git clone https://github.com/davemarquess/Banana-Budget.git
 ```

-**2.** Open the repository, go to your terminal and run the following commands to download all required libraries:
+**2.** Open the repository, go to your terminal and run the following commands to download all required libraries and start application:
 ```
 npm install
 npm run server